PyRepair/maniple/training-data/summarize-experiment-v2/luigi/4/prompt_response_response_2.md

       CredentialsMixin if they are not supplied by your configuration or environment variables.
     """

+    # this is the corrected function to fix the bug
     def copy(self, cursor, f):
         """
         Defines copying from s3 into redshift.